Application Source Code Scanning

 - Formal reporting on the process, gap analysis, relevant findings, and mitigation roadmap.
 Where possible the report will also include; root cause analysis, peer-group benchmarking, good practice benchmarking, executive summaries, and technical summaries.

-The predominant benefits realized by an Automated Code Scan are:
+The predominant benefits realized by a Security Code Review are:

 - It can be an effective method to identify functionality and syntax errors;